JDStraughan/JDStraughan.com/_posts/2013-03-05-html5-snake-with-source-code-walkthrough.md

 {% endhighlight %}

 Now when a key is pressed, our event listener will fire, and these few lines of code with execute.
 Here we utilize our <code>getKey()</code> method to see if the key pressed was a movement key, and if so we also assert that it is not the <code>inverseDirection</code> of our current <code>snake.direction</code>.
 If these conditions are met, the <code>snake.direction</code> is updated and our snake will be off on a new bearing.
 If the key was not a direction key, the listener checks to see if it was a spacebar or enter key, and if it is the <code>game.start()</code> method is called.
-If the key is none of these, the keypress is ignored.
+If the key is none of these, the key-press is ignored.

 That is pretty simple, and our helpers made the listener much easier to read and follow along with.